seanorama/masterclass/security-advanced/README.md

 ```
 - Now it fails with authorization error:
   - `org.apache.hadoop.hbase.security.AccessDeniedException: Insufficient permissions for user 'sales1@LAB.HORTONWORKS.NET' (action=create)`
+  - Note: there will be a lot of output from above.
+The error will be on the line right after your create command

 - Login into Ranger UI e.g. at http://RANGER_HOST_PUBLIC_IP:6080/index.html as admin/admin